TelegramBots/book/src/FAQ.md

 You can't with Bot API but it's possible with [WTelegramBot](https://www.nuget.org/packages/WTelegramBot#readme-body-tab).
 Alternatively, you could store in database the mapping of `UserId`<->`Username`.
 Remember that not every user has a username, and it can be changed.
+Also, your bot still won't be able to contact a user first.

 ### _26. How to receive messages from channels?_